WalterSopraniJr/SistemaLoja/readme.md

 - `produtos.js`: Declare every item in the store.
 - `customerList.js`: Customer shopping list.

 The files above are called in index.js.
-He process the information and:
+It processis the information and:

 - `Functionality 1`: add products in the storage.
 - `Functionality 2`: compare customer shopping list with the storage.